LacunaSoftware/RestPkiSamples/RESTPKI CHANGELOG.md

 Database model update: **Yes**

 - Add support for issuing timestamps through the REST API
+- Add new API to open/validate XML signatures
 - Add optional instrumentation with Application Insights
 - Add optional app setting "AutoUpdateDatabase" to control whether the application will attempt to auto-update the database
 - Add optional app setting "AllowInsecureMaintenance" to allow remote access to maintenance pages through HTTP